 The earning capacity of today’s money makes it worth more than the same amount in the future.
-Think about it this way: if you had $8,000 in your hand today, you could place that money into a low-risk investment and have significantly more than $8,000 in 20-30 years, which is the timeline of your AP savings.
+Think about it this way: if you had $9,000 in your hand today, you could place that money into a low-risk investment and have significantly more than $9,000 in 20-30 years, which is the timeline of your AP savings.

-This is a big reason why the purported savings claimed with Disney Vacation Club are dubious to begin with.
+This is one reason why the purported savings claimed with Disney Vacation Club are dubious to begin with.
 However, it’s a big assumption that people will invest money instead of purchasing Disney Vacation Club.
 I think it’s fair to say that for most people, it’s either buying DVC or spending the money they could use towards the initial purchase price some other way.
 However, in the case of these AP savings, it seems more reasonable.
 You’re buying DVC this way, regardless.
 It’s thus a matter of how to buy and where to allocate savings (over time on the APs, or up-front on the purchase price).

 I think it unwise to factor dining and shopping discounts into any math for two reasons.
 First, many DVC Members have access to these same or better discounts via other means (Tables in Wonderland, Disney Visa, etc.) Second, you need to keep in mind that all of these are incidental perks that are subject to change.

 Disney itself states as much: “You should not purchase…real estate interest in a Disney Vacation Club Resort in reliance upon the continued availability…[of] Membership Extras…These incidental benefits are subject to change or termination without notice…” (This is Disney’s way of trying to rebut any reliance upon the perks as inducement for entering into the contract; if DVC guides make explicit representations as to the perks, such that the perks are selling points, they aren’t quite so easily “disclaimed away.”)

 In fact, the history of the Annual Pass discount for DVC Members demonstrates that the Annual Pass discount has fluctuated over time, ranging from free passes in the 90s to nothing at all from 2000-05.
 With that said, I would be surprised to see the discount disappear completely.
 It’s a selling point for Membership, and the blowback from owners would be substantial.
 DVC relies on goodwill from its Members to make add-on purchases, and that would significantly damage such goodwill.
 The amount of the discount can and will change over time, but I think it’s unlikely to ever disappear–at least as long as Disney is building new Disney Vacation Club properties.